-Founded by Matthew Catellier in 2015 as a one man show, the WRB quickly evolved into a passionate and dedicated team with a common goal; to help other horologists find the perfect watch.
+Founded by Matthew Catellier in 2015 as a one man show, the WRB quickly evolved into a passionate and dedicated team with a wide range of tastes and lifestyles.
+Our team has allowed us to build a collective of over 350 watch articles packed with original HD photos and video.

 Although we have come a long way in a short period of time, we could not have done it without our audience.
 We just want to make it clear that we work for our readers, and we try our best to bring you engaging informative content that will educate you.